petaverse-cloud/pv-docs-site/docs/petority/7_general-setting/2_privacy.md

 **Password Protection:**

-Users can [create a **strong** and **unique** password](/docs/petority/accounts/password)for their Wagguracy account.
+Users can [create a **strong** and **unique** password](/docs/petority/accounts/password)for their WAGGURACY account.

 It's recommended to use a combination of uppercase and lowercase **letters**, **numbers**, and **special characters** to create a secure password.

 **Account Security:**

-[Updating your email address](/docs/petority/accounts/change-email) in Wagguracy is a straightforward process that ensures your account information remains current.
+[Updating your email address](/docs/petority/accounts/change-email) in WAGGURACY is a straightforward process that ensures your account information remains current.